KhronosGroup/VK-GL-CTS/external/openglcts/README.md

 See Section [Test Logs](#test-logs) for instructions on how to view the images.

 To direct logs to a directory, add `--logdir=[path]` parameter.

+**NOTE**: Due to the lack of support for run-time selection of API context in the Khronos Confidential CTS, a conformance run may fail if it is executed for an API version that doesn't match the `GLCTS_GTF_TARGET` value used during the build step.

 #### Android